butcherg/rawproc/README.md

 - Resize
 - Saturation
 - Shadow
+- Sharpen

 You open an image, add whatever manipulations you want to apply to the list, then save the result.
-You determine the order of the manipulations; for a RAW image, I apply the default 2.2 gamma first, then a bright to bring the image up to a normal range.
-In the display, you can toggle the upper-left thumbnail between a small repeat image for panning, a 255-value histogram, and no thumbnail with the 't' key.
+You determine the order of the manipulations; for a RAW image, I apply the default 2.2 gamma first, then add a bright to bring the image up to a normal range.

+In the display, you can use the 't' key or double-click the upper-left thumbnail to toggle between a small repeat image for panning, a 255-value histogram, and no thumbnail.

-So, you can open a RAW file, apply a list of manipulations, and save it as a TIFF.
-Using the "Open Source..." menu item,
+So, you can open a RAW file, apply a list of manipulations, and save it as, say, a TIFF.
+Then, using the "Open Source..." menu item,
 you can select the saved TIFF, and rawproc will open the original RAW file and automatically apply the manipulation list saved in the TIFF.
+The manipulations used to produce the TIFF are stored in its EXIF metadata.
 This is my take on 'non-destructive' editing.

 rawproc also implements what I call 'incremental processing', in that each added manipulation does its thing against the previous one and stores the result; adding a manipulation doesn't restart the whole processing chain, it just pulls the